robflowerday/trade_data_project/README.md

 then considered 3 options.
 MySQL, PostgreSQL and SQLite.

-SQLite is not suitable for reasons stated above, I have chosen to use PostgreSQL over MySQL partially as I'm more used to Posetgres, but also because it is typically faster where lots of write operations are required.
-In this case it has been suggested to make my solution scalable to accept messages from Kafka.
+SQLite is not suitable for reasons stated above, I have chosen to use PostgreSQL over MySQL in part because I'm more used to Posetgres, but also because it is typically faster where lots of write operations are required.
+In this case it has been suggested that it should be simple to alter the solution so that it can accept messages from Kafka.
 With trade data, this would suggest that the incoming data would be constant and would need to be analysed in real-time, making write time important.
+I have also used docker-compose so that it would be simple to extend the application by adding a kafka service within a docker container.

 I have used docker and docker-compose and so rather than having the same postgres version, it is only important that docker and